 There is a perception that investors are either unaware of or opposed to outsourcing portfolio management and using model portfolios as an investment vehicle.
 In reality, the majority of investors are aware,3 and only 10% are opposed.4

-While it may sound counterintuitive, investors with assets in model portfolios feel better about their advisory relationship and are actually more satisfied with the wealth management experience.5 The combination of greater personal attention from their adviser and high confidence in their investment portfolio generates strong feelings of trust and satisfaction among clients.
+While it may sound counterintuitive, investors with assets in model portfolios feel better about their advisory relationship and are actually more satisfied with the wealth management experience.5 The combination of greater personal attention from their advisor and high confidence in their investment portfolio generates strong feelings of trust and satisfaction among clients.

-Investors Recognise the Benefits of Model Portfolios
+Investors Recognize the Benefits of Model Portfolios

 My portfolio is being constructed by asset managers with more knowledge of the markets